Seven Lakes Cross Country

 Required equipment:

-· All athletes must have at least one pair of quality running shoes.
-Two pairs are better than one!
+• All athletes must have at least one pair of quality running shoes for training.
+Two pairs are better than one-one for quality workouts and one for recovery runs!
+Buy shoes in person at a specialty shoe store prior to buying online.

-· All athletes must get and wear a runners watch to practice each day (one that has a stopwatch and is water-resistant).
+• All athletes must get and wear a runner’s watch to practice each day (one that has a stopwatch with “splits/laps” feature and is water-resistant).
+Recommendation Gramin or Coros watch.

 Suggestions for keeping up with equipment:

-Quality running shoes generally cost between $50 and $125.
+Quality running shoes generally cost between $100 and $250.
 The most important factor in choosing a running shoe is comfort.
 If the shoe fits and is comfortable you are probably OK.
-If injuries are a problem or there is some bio-mechanical flaw in a person’s running form, the best option is to have your runners stride and running form evaluated.
-Good Time Running Company and Fleet Feet are stores that works well with us.
+If injuries are a problem or there is some biomechanical flaw in a person’s running form, the best option is to have your runner’s stride and running form evaluated.
+Fleet Feet and Good Times Running Company are stores that work well with us.

 BECOMING A CROSS COUNTRY EXPERT